Sunday Worship

 What To Expect

 Trinity Reformed Church follows a pattern of Lord’s Day worship commonly called covenant renewal worship.
 This is a liturgical form modeled after the structure of biblical covenants and sacrifices.
-There are 5 “C’s” which constitute the covenant renewal worship of our Sunday liturgy, and they are outlined below.
+There are 5 “C’s” which constitute the covenant renewal worship of our Sunday liturgy outlined below.

 1) Call to Worship